 The 8 Best Treadmills

 This wiki has been updated 37 times since it was first published in May of 2015.
 If you want to enjoy the health and beauty benefits that come with staying in shape, but don't want to deal with people on the street or at the gym, then having your own treadmill makes sense.
 The options on this list are perfect for getting in a solid workout from the comfort of your home — and you'll never have to worry about that creepy guy taking the machine next to you.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes